 Cool on the tray before placing in a storage container.

 It takes some effort to mix all the ingredients together by hand so you may wish to consider using the paddle attachment on your mixer to make this job much easier.
 Otherwise it is a fun activity to pass around the family and let everyone have a mix!

 I use both methods and the results are much the same.

 Don’t be tempted to add milk or water… just persevere and it will come together somewhat, then pile onto a floured surface and lightly knead and press together.

-Be sure to make the shortbread thick and chunky so that you get to savor the full crunch in a mouthful, yum!
+Be sure to make the shortbread thick and chunky so that you get to savor the full crunch in a perfect mouthful, yum!

 2 thoughts on “Old Family Recipe for Shortbread”